Agoric/agoric-sdk/packages/inter-protocol/test/auction/README-bidding-cli.md

 ## Key management with `agd`

-If you don't already have an testing address and corresponding private key:
+If you don't already have a testing address and corresponding private key:

 ```sh
 agd keys add test-acct --keyring-backend=test